 Reduce Stress in a Way that Works for You

-The goal is to use our five senses to focus on the present environment instead of our thoughts.
-Consequently, this activity helps to ground us.
+The goal is to use our 5 senses to focus on the present environment instead of our thoughts.
+Consequently, this activity helps to ground us and relieve anxiety.
 By the time most people reach the ‘taste phase’, their overwhelming emotions will fade away.
 This doesn’t mean the negative feelings are gone, but we do get a break from it taking over our minds.
-It’s human nature to worry and feel stressed about the past and future.
-Therefore, bringing our attention to the present can relieve us from these thoughts and help reduce stress.
+It’s human nature to worry and feel anxiety about the past and future.
+Therefore, bringing our attention to the present can relieve us from these thoughts and help reduce anxiety.
 Appreciating the ‘now’ and ‘present’ is a great way to enjoy life.
-Even more, what better way to celebrate our current existence than with our five senses!
+Even more, what better way to celebrate our current existence than with our 5 senses!